ABOUT Mission: AstroAccess

 Goals

-For the inaugural flight in 2021, the mission will focus on basic operational tasks that will a) demonstrate the abilities of disabled crew members to work effectively in a microgravity environment and b) investigate minor changes that could be made to this environment in order to promote greater accessibility in the future.
-This may include tasks that investigate the following:
+Our zero-gravity missions include operational tasks that a) demonstrate the abilities of disabled crew members to work effectively in a microgravity environment and b) investigate potential changes that could be made to this environment to promote greater accessibility in the future.
+Tasks include but are not limited to:

 Physical Environment Accessibility